Before replacing team players, rotate their roles

 The Spokesperson is the collective voice — it says what the group is thinking, especially when no one speaks up.
 It could be positive or negative emotions the group is experiencing at a particular time.
 Usually, these people are good at reading the minds of their co-workers.
-Listening to this voice is key to understand the team’s mood.
+Listening to this voice is vital to understand the team’s mood.

 Both the Scapegoat and Spokesperson roles complement each other but are different.
-One thing is to express what’s going on (Spokesperson) and another to become the depositary of all the negative aspects (Scapegoat).
+One thing is to express what’s going on (Spokesperson) and another is to become the depositary of all the negative aspects (Scapegoat).

 Thinking style roles:

 Some of us are inclined to focus on the big picture.
 Others are detail-oriented or tend to follow their gut.
-Using a whole brain approach will help leverage all your team’s thinking styles, not just the one they default to.
+Using a whole-brain approach will help leverage all your team’s thinking styles, not just the one they default to.

 Similarly, Edward de Bono’s “Six Thinking Hats” method helps challenge how our brain thinks to create more effective solutions.
 By consciously training your brain, you can play with different types of perspectives (e.g., gut instinct, pessimistic judgment, neutral facts).